nealcaren/fightordie/_build/html/_sources/Volumes/18/02/essay.md

 It was this kind of fighting that the French expected of the black Americans at first and some white American officers did not greatly care so long as white men got the glory.
 The French easily misunderstood the situation at first and assumed that the Negro officers were to blame, especially as this was continually suggested to them by the Americans.

 It was another story, however, when the 370th Regiment came.
-This was the famous-8th Illinois, and it had a full quota of Negro officers, from Colonel down.
+This was the famous 8th Illinois, and it had a full quota of Negro officers, from Colonel down.
 It had seen service on the Mexican Border; it went to Houston, Tex., after the Thirteen had died for Freedom; and it was treated with wholesome respect.
 It was sent to Newport News, Va., for embarkation; one Colonel Denison refused to embark his troops and marched them back to camp because he learned they were to be "Jim-Crowed" on the way over.

 ![THE COLONEL AND OFFICERS OF THE 370th U. S. I. WITH CAPTAIN BOUTTE AND DR. DU BOIS IN CAMP AT LE MANS, FRANCE.](image URL)